NikLuy/PlayPointPlaylist/README.md

 ADMIN_PASSWORD='F7l6mENBp$GV57WrJgrzy5U!rGE@'
 ```
 Without quotes, the `$` character will be interpreted as a variable expansion by Docker Compose.

-## Development

-For local development without Docker, see the development setup instructions in the project documentation.

 ## Technology Stack